GinoMan/PyPollyanna/README.md

 - "TLS"
 - "None"

 The Facilitator section includes the name of the facilitator and the name of the event they are facilitating a Pollyanna for.
+It also specifies the prize/reward for winning the contest.

 ## Templates ##

 There are two templates in the "Template" folder and these are used for the email that is sent to everyone.
 In the future, they will be normalized so as not to require changes to both.

+### Master Template ###

+The Master Template contains all of the common text between both types of emails.
+The defaults for the variables can be edited by the user and the information omitted but that's not the preferred way to handle changes to the information.
+Facilitator for examples can be specified on the command line, gained from the config file, or obtained interactively by the program.

+- `reward` - The default email contains an invitation to participate in a voted gift wrapping contest.
+The participants are told the winner will receive this reward.
+- `event_name` - The default email begins by announcing the beginning of the Pollyanna for a particular event \(Christmas, Hanukkah, Etc.\).
+This is where you name that event.
+- `spending_limit` - A string describing the dollar amount total a gift or gifts should be to keep the gift giving fair.
+- `facilitator` - The name of the person facilitating the event and thus sending the email.
+- `due_date` - The cut-off after which people can buy gifts for each other.
+It's a last chance to edit your wishlist before the recipient of the list begins buying gifts for their assignment.

 ### HTML Template ###

 The HTML template is for the rich-text version of the email.
 By default, it has some colors and images and the CSS for the email all in one file.
 It also has variables at the top that can be modified to contain more appropriate information.
 The variables not defined at the top of the template are used by the program to fill in for each individual recipient.
 They are:

-`reward` - The default email contains an invitation to participate in a voted gift wrapping contest.
-The participants are told the winner will receive this reward.

-`event_name` - The default email begins by announcing the beginning of the Pollyanna for a particular event (Christmas, Hanukkah, Etc.).
-This is where you name that event.

-`spending_limit` - A string describing the dollar amount total a gift or gifts should be to keep the gift giving fair.

-`facilitator` - The name of the person facilitating the event and thus sending the email.

-`due_date` - The cut-off after which people can buy gifts for each other.
-It's a last chance to edit your wishlist before the recipient of the list begins buying gifts for their assignment.

-`background_color & background_color_2` - Hex code as a string for the colors used for the background of the email.
+- `background_color & background_color_2` - Hex code as a string for the colors used for the background of the email.

-`text_color` - color for the text to contrast against the backgrounds.
+- `text_color` - color for the text to contrast against the backgrounds.

 ### Text Template ###

 Some Email clients are unable to render HTML or the email service might not support HTML Emails.
 In that case, a plaintext version is sent along with the message so that those clients can correctly render the information for the user.

 It includes all of the same variables as the HTML Template except the colors.

+## Command Line Interface ##

+Most people will just write the files themselves and run the program as is.
+But if you want to, you may specify some information on the command-line.
+The command is in the format:

+main.py \[-h\] \[-t\] \[-f FACILITATOR\] \[-q\] \[-n | -p PRIZE\]

+- __-h, --help__ - Shows the help message and exits
+- __-t, --test__ - Do not send the final Emails, instead save them into a file
+- __-f FACILITATOR, --facilitator FACILITATOR__ - The name of the person facilitating the Pollyanna
+- __-q, --quiet__ - Determines whether or not to display sample emails
+- __-n, --no-contest__ - Whether or not to host the gift-wrapping contest.
+Cannot use with `-p`
+- __-p PRIZE, --prize PRIZE__ - The winner of the gift-wrapping contest receives this \(e.g. "A $100 Amazon Gift Card"\)

+## Road Map ##

+1. Add command-line options to specify config files
+2. Prompt the user to enter people and generate the source CSV file manually if it's empty, missing, insufficient[^1], or improperly formatted[^2].
+3. Allow the end user to specify additional variables to use for the templates
+4. Automatically test email system before attempting to send emails.
+5. Make more options specified on the command line.

+[^1]: "insufficient" means that it doesn't reflect enough people.
+[^2]: "improperly formatted* means that it doesn't have all of the columns it must have at minimum.